 The tests ordered will differ slightly for participants who have fasted for eight or more hours versus those participants who have not.
 Therefore, it is imperative that clinic staff accurately assesses the participant's fasting status, record it on WIHS forms F29 and CV29 as appropriate, and relay that information to the local processing laboratory.
-After aliquoting, the vials must be labeled using the correct s-codes for fasting versus nonfasting specimens.
+After aliquoting, the vials must be labeled using the correct s-codes for fasting versus non-fasting specimens.
 This information will determine the type of tests ordered and the cost of the panel.
-(For entire s-code table, see WIHS Manual of Operations, Section 10, Appendix A, or Section 31, Appendix A.)
+(For entire s-code table, see WIHS Manual of Operations, Section 10, Appendix A.)